Learning English at ISP

 - focuses on the five skill areas: speaking, listening, reading, visual interpretation and writing.

-- encounter different forms and register of the language through written and visual texts;
+- encounter different forms and registers of the language through written and visual texts;

 - learn how to interact in a number of formal and informal situations;